The 12 Best Paint Brands of 2023

 Price Range: $$ to $$$

 Owned by Berkshire Hathaway and based in Montvale, New Jersey, Benjamin Moore has been in business since 1883.
-Benjamin Moore was the first to introduce a computerized color-matching system, allowing retailers to closely match any paint sample.
+Benjamin Moore was the first paint brand to introduce a computerized color-matching system, allowing retailers to closely match any paint sample.
 The company manufactures its own resins and proprietary Gennex colorants, which supply this paint with superior performance and application.

-Shop Benjamin Moore paint at:
+Shop Benjamin Moore paint at Ace Hardware or Benjamin Moore.

 3. Behr